muffonlabs/mufbot-dc/README.md

 - Extend mufbot from discord only to discord + github, with seamless integration between both.
 - Synchronize issues between discord (forum posts) and github (issues).

+# Setup
+To setup the bot:
+1. Clone the repository
+2. Create a `.env` file in the root of the repository and add the appropriate values.
+3. Either use the prebuilt binary with the `./scripts/get_latest_mufbot.sh` script or build the bot yourself.